nataliefedorjakova/udemy/README.md

 # Udemy Reservation Sharing Tool

-A **private** reservation system for a single Udemy account... if you ever feel like reserving it only for
+A **private** reservation system for a single Udemy account.
-Scenario: you have an account that allows only one person to use it.
+**Scenario:** you have an account that allows only one person to use it.
 Well, as it would never occur to you to share it among, dunno, team members of your elite work team, you can book a slot whenever you (and only you!) feel like using it.
 Just for funsies.

 ## Features
 - **Book a Time Slot**